-Brian is an active participant in CSB/SJU's Theology on Tap programming and has been accepted into the Benedictine Volunteer Corps after he graduates.
-Brian's senior capstone project is titled, "Female Sexual Assault Survivors and the Christian Faith: Grounding a Theology of Healing in Resurrection and Transformation" and a brief description: I will critique and analyze two common, Christian theological responses to female sexual assault and will then argue for a more middle ground response that seeks to help survivors conceptualize their experience of sexual assault in relation to the resurrected and transformed Christ.
+Brian was an active participant in CSB/SJU's Theology on Tap programming and was accepted into the Benedictine Volunteer Corps after graduation.
+Brian's senior capstone project was titled, "Female Sexual Assault Survivors and the Christian Faith: Grounding a Theology of Healing in Resurrection and Transformation" and a brief description: I will critique and analyze two common, Christian theological responses to female sexual assault and will then argue for a more middle ground response that seeks to help survivors conceptualize their experience of sexual assault in relation to the resurrected and transformed Christ.

 Why would one choose to be a theology major or minor here at CSB/SJU?